-Clearly, physicians specializing in women’s health are important, but their role might still seem a little unclear.
+The physicians who specialize in women’s health—obstetrics and gynecology—are important primary care providers, but their role might seem a bit unclear.
 Just what is an OB/GYN?
-And what do OB/GYNs do each day?
+And what does an OB/GYN do each day?

 What is an OB/GYN?

 A woman’s age, decision on whether to start a family, and specific health circumstances all influence what a visit to her doctor will entail.
-This means an OB/GYN’s patients can vary significantly.
+This means an obstetrician / gynecologist/’s patients can vary significantly.

 “As an OB/GYN, you provide contraceptive options to women, screen for gynecologic cancers, deliver babies, and perform major surgeries,” Dr. Richey says.

-An OB/GYN’s typical day will depend on whether they are a generalist or practice a subspecialty.
-Neither option is better — it’s just a matter of pursuing the field you find most interesting.
-Dr. Richey decided she wanted to be a generalist while completing residency.
+Now, it’s time to look at the work these physicians do.
+An OB/GYN’s typical day will depend on whether they are a generalist or practice an OB/GYN subspecialty.
+Dr. Richey decided to become a generalist.

-“I did not want to limit myself,” Dr. Richey explains.
+“I did not want to limit myself,” she explains.
 “The whole reason I chose the specialty was for the variety.
-To trim it down to one area did not make sense to me.”
+To trim it down to one area did not make sense for me.”

-It’s pretty typical for generalists to spend some days mostly at the office.
-Their clinic appointments might involve infection testing and treatment, routine annual exams, and prenatal check-ups.
+It’s pretty typical for gynecological generalists to spend most of their time at the office.
+Their clinic appointments might involve infection testing, treatment, routine annual exams..
+On the obstretrics side, a doctor’s office routine usually includes prenatal check-ups.
 Still, OB/GYNs should expect the unexpected on days they intend to spend mostly in an outpatient setting.

-Surgeries and other procedures are also common for OB/GYNS.
-Some common procedures are tubal ligation, Cesarean section, and pelvic laparoscopy (a minimally invasive surgery to examine pelvic organs).
+According to the American Medical Association (AMA), surgeries and other procedures are also a key part of what an OB/GYN does.
+Some common procedures are sonograms, Cesarean sections, and pelvic laparoscopy (a minimally invasive surgery to examine and repair pelvic organs).
 When OB/GYNs are on call, they may deliver babies and perform all sorts of procedures at any hour.

 While the vast majority of OB/GYNs are generalists, data from the American Board of Medical Specialties (ABMS) shows the number of OB/GYNs obtaining board certification in a subspecialty has been increasing recently.
-There are four main subspecialties recognized by American Board of Obstetrics and Gynecology (ABOG).
+There are seven recognized subspecialties, which are outlined by the ABMS:

-Gynecologic oncology: This OB/GYN subspecialty involves treating cancers located in a female’s reproductive organs.
-Gynecologic oncologists are specially trained in techniques used to provide the best possible treatment for patients with gynecologic cancers.
+Gynecologic oncology: Doctors who practice this OB/GYN subspecialty are trained in techniques used to provide the best possible treatment for patients with gynecologic cancers.

-Maternal-fetal medicine: OB/GYNs who practice maternal-fetal medicine are experts in high-risk pregnancies.
-They can address health concerns for both the mother and baby, and they also help manage complications that arise during pregnancy.
+Maternal-fetal medicine: OB/GYNs who practice maternal-fetal medicine are experts in addressing health concerns for both the mother and baby, and they also help manage complications that arise during pregnancy.

-Reproductive endocrinology and infertility: Reproductive endocrinologists are OB/GYNs who evaluate and treat fertility issues for both men and women.
-Their expertise is also valuable for those facing reproductive health issues, such as endometriosis.
+Reproductive endocrinology and infertility: Reproductive endocrinologists are OB/GYNs who evaluate and treat fertility issues and hormonal dysfunctions.

 What are the most important skills for OB/GYNs?

 Some qualities are important for all types of physicians, but it takes a certain type of personality and skill to succeed as an OB/GYN.
-Effective communication skills are a good example.
+Effective communication capabilities are especially critical.
 While this competency is important for all doctors, it’s even more crucial for those practicing obstetrics and gynecology.

 “An OB/GYN doctor’s ability to place patients at ease is so important.”